How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 20. Stream from SLOBS or OBS rather than Console

-Xbox and PlayStation have streaming capabilities built-in.
+Xbox and PlayStation have built-in streaming capabilities.
 However, the production value of these systems is never going to be as good as if you are using a computer and SLOBS or OBS.

 21. Get Media Shout Outs

 The internet is a big place.
-Social media is huge, but you can increase your reach if you can get featured on other websites, like gaming blogs or other publishers.
+Social media is huge, but you can increase your reach if you can get featured on other websites, like gaming blogs or other publications.

 22. Conduct a Charity Stream